 Copyright and Contracts

-Many publishers require authors to sign a publishing agreement as a condition of publication.
-These agreements spell out the rights of the authors and the publishers, and often restrict an author’s right to post a publication in an open access repository.
+Publishers generally require authors to sign a publishing agreement as a condition of publication.
+These agreements spell out the rights of the authors and the publishers, and they often restrict an author’s right to post a publication in an open access repository.
+UC’s Open Access Policies limit those restrictions.
+(See below.)

 UC Open Access Policies

 UC authors are covered by the UC Open Access Policies.
-These policies allow authors to post scholarly articles in eScholarship or another repository if the article was written late enough to be covered by a policy.
+These policies allow authors to post scholarly articles in eScholarship or another repository regardless of the terms of their publishing agreement, as long as the agreement was signed after the adoption of the policy.
+As long as your publisher does not request a waiver of the UC policy and your publication is covered by the policy, you are fully empowered to make your publication openly available immediately upon publication.
 Learn more about the UC Open Access Policies.

 Publications not covered by the UC Open Access Policies